Skip to Content

 • Crowds are high at the major attractions like the Old Faithful Geyser, the Grand Geyser, the Grand Canyon of Yellowstone, and the major hot springs of Yellowstone.

-• You have to plan way in advance if planning to visit during the summer season as accommodations fill up quickly, especially beginning in mid-June.
+• If you plan to visit during the summer season, you must plan well in advance, as accommodations fill up quickly, especially beginning in mid-June.

-• There is so much to do during the day, it is easy to over-plan.
-Be sure that you allow time during the day to enjoy yourself at the park during your trip.
+• There is so much to do during the day that it is easy to overplan.
+Be sure to allow time during the day to enjoy yourself at the park during your trip.

 Yellowstone in Fall ( September-December)